jpgoldberg/toy-crypto-math/docs/source/games.rst

     And so I didn't want to user to have to create a large number of instances of a game class and have to rely on the Python garbage collector to free up memory.

+.. [#alias] I am open to recommendations on how to document type aliases with Sphinx.

 .. [#only] Well, *almost* only.
    Specific games may introduce specifc checks on input,